qcastel/dataiku-gitops-blog-article/developer-guide.md

 - Controlled promotions across environments
 - Automated rollbacks on failure

-This guide demonstrates a production-ready GitOps implementation for Dataiku using GitHub Actions, enabling automated deployment pipelines across development, staging, and production environments.
+This guide demonstrates a PoC implementation of GitOps for Dataiku using GitHub Actions.
+While this implementation is experimental and not officially supported by Dataiku, it provides a practical example of how to set up automated deployment pipelines across development, staging, and production environments.
+The goal is to showcase the potential of GitOps for Dataiku projects while acknowledging that production implementations may require additional considerations and customizations.

 ![Environments Presentation](assets/fm-environments-presentations.png)

-While GitOps principles can be implemented using various Git platforms (such as GitLab or Bitbucket), this implementation specifically uses GitHub features like GitHub Actions for the CI/CD pipeline.
+While GitOps principles can be implemented using various Git platforms (such as GitLab or Bitbucket), this PoC specifically uses GitHub features like GitHub Actions for the CI/CD pipeline.

-### 1. Setting Up Git Remote for Dataiku DSS
+### 1. Setting Up Git Remote for Dataiku

-In Dataiku DSS, every project is inherently a Git project.
+In Dataiku, every project is inherently a Git project.
 Within the "Version Control" section, you can access all the typical features of a Git repository, such as commit history, revert options, and branch management.
 This is where you can set up a remote repository, which is essential for implementing GitOps.

 To set up a Git remote to a GitHub project, follow these steps:

-- **Navigate to Version Control**: In your Dataiku DSS project, go to the "Version Control" section.
+- **Navigate to Version Control**: In your Dataiku project, go to the "Version Control" section.
 - **Set Remote Repository**: Click on "Set Remote" and enter the URL of your GitHub repository.
 - **Push Changes**: Once the remote is set, you can push your changes to the remote repository.